Emerald Fire erupts in Laguna Beach area; evacuations ordered

 The Laguna Beach Police Department issued an immediate evacuation order for Irvine Cove and both north and south Emerald Bay, according to a City of Laguna Beach news release.

-Homes are being threatened by the brush fire, according to the news release.
+Homes were being threatened by the brush fire, according to the news release.
 Aerial video from Sky 5 did not appear to show any structures damaged by the blaze.

-At least one water-dropping helicopter could be seen over the fire at 6:50 a.m.
+Three water-dropping helicopters responded to the fire, along with five fire trucks and eight strike teams, Orange County Fire Authority Chief Brian Fennessy said during a morning news conference.

+“At this time I’m feeling pretty confident that we got a pretty good handle on this fire right now,” Fennessy said.

 Pacific Coast Highway was closed in both directions until further notice.